Monday, July 07, 2008

 In a large bowl, sprinkle the yeast and brown sugar over warm milk and let stand until foamy, about five minutes.
 Whisk in the eggs and honey; add flour, salt, and butter and stir with your hand or a wooden spoon until combined into a rough dough.

+Scrape the dough out onto a lightly floured surface and knead until it is smooth and elastic, about five minutes, occasionally dusting the work surface with only enough whole wheat flour to keep the dough from sticking.
 Shape into a ball and transfer to a lightly oiled bowl. cover the bowl with plastic wrap or a damp towel and let rise in a warm, draft-free area until it doubles in size, 1 1/2 to 2 hours.

 While dough is rising, lightly butter two 9x5 inch loaf pans.

 Punch down the dough and divide in half.
 With each half, evenly flatten the dough with the heel of your hand until it is about one inch thick, then roll the bottom third up onto itself and seal it by pinching the seam together.
 Continue rolling and sealing until you have an oval log; Place the logs, seam side down, into the prepared pans.
+Cover loosely with a damp towel and and allow to rise until doubled again, 45-60 minutes.

 Preheat oven to 375 degrees F. Dust the tops of the loaves with whole wheat flour and bake int the center of the oven until they are honey brown and sound hollow when tapped on top, 35-40 minutes.
 Be careful not to overbake, as they will become dry.
 Carefully remove the loaves from the pans and let cool completely before slicing.
 (Hot slices are delicious, but much of the bread's moisture escapes via steam - so if you do go in for a hot slice, be sure to stand the loaf up afterwards, cut-side-down against the plate or cutting board, until fully cooled.)